Vishal-raj-1/reboot-tech-community/README.md

 **14.** Click on `Create Pull Request`.

-**15** Voila :exclamation: You have made a PR to the awesome-javascript-projects :boom: .
+**15** Voila :exclamation: You have made a PR to the reboot-tech-community :boom: .
 Wait for your submission to be accepted and your PR to be merged.